awsdocs/aws-cdk-guide/v2/configure-access.md

 If your organization has a method of managing users, follow their guidance\.
 Otherwise, we recommend using AWS IAM Identity Center to create and manage users\.
 With IAM Identity Center, you can manage AWS accounts, users, and permissions from a centrally managed service\.
 You can also provide your users with short\-term credentials for authentication with AWS\.
 For an introduction, see [What is IAM Identity Center?](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS IAM Identity Center User Guide*\.

-Once you begin creating users, they will need to configure programmatic access on their local machine\.
+Once you begin creating users, they will need to configure security credentials on their local machine\.
 Users can use the AWS CLI to accomplish this\.

 ### Install the AWS CLI<a name="configure-access-prerequisites-cli"></a>

 As a user, you use the AWS CLI to create and manage configuration and credential files on your local machine\.
-These files store, manage, and generate security credentials that you can use with the CDK CLI\.
+These files are used to store, manage, and generate security credentials that you can use with the CDK CLI\.

 To install the AWS CLI, see [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the *AWS Command Line Interface User Guide*\.